Global Financial Cycles and Macroeconomic Linkages (Job Market Paper)Link

 Failure to sufficiently model financial sector and a possible time-varying relationship between the financial and macroeconomic sectors have been identified as two major shortcomings of the most prominent macroeconomic models.
 To this end, I examine time-varying linkages between the global financial and macroeconomic sectors.
 I examine the existence of global financial cycles and study if the financial sector is an important source of shocks for the global macroeconomic sector.
 I also study if there is time variation in the contribution of the financial shocks.
 I find evidence of quantitatively meaningful global cycles in credit and equity price.
 There is large degree of heterogeneity on the impact of the global factors across countries.
 The cycles are stronger in the years leading up to and following the crisis, including the house-price cycle.
 However, I do not find evidence of quantitatively meaningful joint global financial cycle encompassing all financial variables.
 Both global and country-specific financial shocks contribute to the fluctuations in the global macroeconomic sector.
 I find evidence of time variation in the size and the transmission of the financial shocks, especially for equity-price and house-price shocks.
 There is evidence of increase in the transmission of the financial shocks as well as increase in the size of the shocks during financial crises, especially during the recent financial crisis.
 The contribution of the global and the US equity-price and house-price shocks increase significantly during the recent financial crisis.

-Decentralization and Regional Convergence: Evidence From Night-time Lights Data (Journal of Public Economics, Under Review)Link
+Decentralization and Regional Convergence: Evidence From Night-time Lights Data (Under Review)Link

 (with Bibek Adhikari)